 Prospects?
 Mike’s admissions review file feels incomplete for all the reasons above – senior course list, activities lacking details, essay.

 Thanks for the opportunity to read Mike’s file.

-Admissions Review Feedback for Mike From Former Admissions Officer #3 from Williams College
+Admissions Review Critique for Mike From Former Admissions Officer #3 from Williams College